NotKarma0/Mist-techinal-taskphase/Week1/Linuxluminarium.md

 ```

 ### New Learnings
-I learnt how to copy of the program to the file.
+I learnt how to make a copy of the program to the file.

 ### References
 None